vigimite/aqueducts/ARCHITECTURE.md

 ## Overview

 Aqueducts is a framework to write and execute ETL data pipelines declaratively.
-It allows you to define data transformation processes in YAML, JSON, or TOML format and execute them either locally or remotely.
+It allows you to define multi-step data transformation processes in YAML, JSON, or TOML format and execute them either locally or remotely.

 ## Components